Infant and toddler health (24)

 Continue feeding your baby breast milk or formula as usual.
 Then:

 - Start with baby cereal.
-Mix 1 tablespoon (15 milliliters) of a single-grain, iron-fortified baby cereal with 4 to 5 tablespoons (60 to 75 milliliters) of breast milk or formula.
+Mix 1 tablespoon of a single-grain, iron-fortified baby cereal with 4 tablespoons (60 milliliters) of breast milk or formula.
 Many parents start with rice cereal.
 Even if the cereal barely thickens the liquid, resist the temptation to serve it from a bottle.
 Instead, help your baby sit upright and offer the cereal with a small spoon once or twice a day.
-Once your baby gets the hang of swallowing runny cereal, mix it with less liquid.
+Once your baby gets the hang of swallowing runny cereal, mix it with less liquid and gradually increase the amount you offer.
 For variety, you might offer single-grain oatmeal or barley cereals.
-Keep in mind that some babies eat cereal with gusto right from the start.
-Others are less enthusiastic.
-Be patient and keep trying.

 - Add pureed meat, vegetables and fruits.
 Once your baby masters cereal, gradually introduce pureed meat, vegetables and fruits.
-Offer single-ingredient foods at first, and wait three to five days between each new food.
+Offer single-ingredient foods that contain no sugar or salt, and wait three to five days between each new food.
 If your baby has a reaction to a particular food — such as diarrhea, rash or vomiting — you'll know the culprit.
+After introducing your baby to a variety of single-ingredient foods, you can begin to offer them in combination.

 - Offer finely chopped finger foods.
-By ages 8 months to 10 months, most babies can handle small portions of finely chopped finger foods, such as soft fruits, well-cooked pasta, cheese, graham crackers and ground meat.
-As your baby approaches his or her first birthday, mashed or chopped versions of whatever the rest of the family is eating will become your baby's main fare.
-Continue to offer breast milk or formula with and between meals.
+By ages 8 months to 10 months, most babies can handle small portions of finely chopped finger foods, such as soft fruits, vegetables, pasta, cheese, well-cooked meat, baby crackers and dry cereal.
+As your baby approaches his or her first birthday, you might offer your baby three meals a day — as well as snacks — with mashed or chopped versions of whatever the rest of the family is eating.

 (1 of 2)